 Sport Surface Specialties offers the following surfacing options:

 We recommend making the investment to install poured-in-place rubber!
 Poured-in-place (PIP) rubber offers the most thorough protection, superior customization, requires the least maintenance, and is ADA accessible!
+If you want a safe surface for your playground that has a more natural look, you can also choose artificial turf.
+Refer to our article, how much artificial turf costs to compare different styles of artificial turf!

 The Americans with Disabilities act of 2010 created clear guidelines for renovating existing playgrounds and developing new ones that allow for equal play opportunities for individuals with physical disabilities.
 In addition, the selected surfacing must be of the quality and depth to provide appropriate fall protection below all equipment.
 For more information on the specifics of ADA guidelines, check out this helpful guide published by the U.S. Access Board!